vaskocuturilo/countries/README.md

 ## TO-DO list:

-You can see all tasks on the project page: https://github.com/users/vaskocuturilo/projects/4
+This is all the tasks on the project page: https://github.com/users/vaskocuturilo/projects/4

+### How it works:
+ API GATEWAY (React WebFlux) -> REST API (/api/v1/countries) -> External REST API (restcountries)

 ### How to run via Spring Boot.